lawrie/soctalk/README.md

 - Install SpinalTemplateSbt
 - Install SaxonSoc Bmb branch
 - Build SOC with make file
+- Can also use IDEs such as IntelliJ and Visual Studio

 ## SaxonSoc variants for Blackice board

 - BlackiceMxSocMinimal - with blinkAndEcho example
 - BlackiceMxSocSdram - with writeFlash utility
-- BlackiceMxSocXIP - run blinlkAndEcho from flash memory
+- BlackiceMxXIP - run blinlkAndEcho from flash memory
 - BlackiceMxZephyr - run Zephyr OS
 - BlackiceMxArduino - supports Arduino IDE, based on f32c/arduino
 - produce your own